appfolio/trino/plugin/trino-af/README.md

 ## Push

-We push a new Trino container with the plugin installed to ECR in the data-api-prod account.
+CircleCI pushes a Trino container image with the plugin installed to ECR in the data-api-prod account.

+To manually push an image:

 ```commandline
 awsume data-api-prod